-Option Description آمة ا Touch the display to focus on the selected point and lift your finger to release the shutter.
-If an option other than [Off] is selected for Custom Setting a4 [Auto-area AF face/eye detection] and the camera detects human faces or eyes or the faces or eyes of dogs or cats, the camera will focus on the face or eye closest to the selected point.
-Available only in photo mode. [] AF Touch the display to focus on the selected point.
+Option Description Ā [Touch shutter/ touch AF] Touch the display to focus on the selected point and lift your finger to release the shutter.
+If [Wide-area AF (L-people)], [Wide-area AF (L-animals)], [Auto-area AF (people)], or [Auto-area AF (animals)] is selected for AF-area mode and the camera detects human faces or eyes or the faces or eyes of dogs or cats, the camera will focus on the face or eye closest to the selected point.
+Available only in photo mode.

+Option Description [1] AF [Touch AF] Touch the display to focus on the selected point.
 Lifting your finger from the display does not release the shutter.
-If auto-area AF is selected for AF-area mode, the camera will track the selected subject as it moves through the frame.
+If [Auto-area AF], [Auto-area AF (people)], or [Auto-area AF (animals)] is selected for AF-area mode, the camera will track the selected subject as it moves through the frame.
 To switch to a different subject, tap it in the display.
-If an option other than [Off] is selected for Custom Setting a4 [Auto-area AF face/eye detection] and the camera detects human faces or eyes or the faces or eyes of dogs or cats, the camera will focus on and track the face or eye closest to the selected point. □ OFF Touch shutter disabled.

-Option Description ů Touch the display to position the focus point.
+If the camera detects human faces or eyes or the faces or eyes of dogs or cats, the camera will focus on and track the face or eye closest to the selected point. □ OFF [Off] Touch shutter disabled. Ē [Position focus point] Touch the display to position the focus point.
 The camera will not focus and lifting your finger from the display will not release the shutter.
-If auto-area AF is selected for AF-area mode, the camera will track the selected subject as it moves through the frame.
+If [Auto-area AF], [Auto-area AF (people)], or [Auto-area AF (animals)] is selected for AF-area mode, the camera will track the selected subject as it moves through the frame.
 To switch to a different subject, tap it in the display.
-If an option other than [Off] is selected for Custom Setting a4 [Auto-area AF face/eye detection] and the camera detects human faces or eyes or the faces or eyes of dogs or cats, the camera will track the face or eye closest to the selected point.
+If the camera detects human faces or eyes or the faces or eyes of dogs or cats, the camera will track the face or eye closest to the selected point.

-\ When choosing an eye using touch controls, note that the camera may not focus on the eye on the side you intend.
+^{} When choosing an eye using touch controls, note that the camera may not focus on the eye on the side you intend.
 Use the multi selector to choose the desired eye.